 LC Cookie Decorating Diva Note

-Um, we didn’t decorate that sparkly snowflake cookie, that’s for darn sure.
+We confess.
+We didn’t decorate that stunning snowflake cookie, that’s for darn sure.
 If you’re seeking some expert advice, we suggest you take a cue from Tish Boyle.
 You can sample her style by taking a look at the decorating instructions in her recipe at Tish Boyle’s Snowflake Cookies.
-And be gentle with yourself.
+And be patient with yourself.
 If yours don’t appear exactly as hers, bear in mind, they shouldn’t.
 After all, no two snowflakes are alike.

 - 1/4 cup vegetable shortening

-- 1/2 cup unsulfured molasses, such as Grandma’s
+- 1/2 cup unsulphured molasses such as Grandma’s brand

 - 1 1/2 teaspoons baking soda